bbglab/oncodrive3d/docs/annotations_plotting.md

 # Annotation Build & Plotting Workflow

 Oncodrive3D ships with a plotting pipeline that turns the clustering results into analysis-ready visualizations and enriched tables.
-Its goal is threefold: (1) help you interpret **why** a gene or residue achieved a significant 3D-clustering signal by overlaying structural/functional context, (2) highlight diagnostic cues that reveal whether a signal looks biologically plausible or could be an artifact, and (3) provide downstream-analysis assets such as summary panels, per-gene tracks, volcano/log-odds association charts, and annotated CSVs to guide follow-up experiments or reporting.
+Its goal is threefold:
+1. help you interpret **why** a gene or residue achieved a significant 3D-clustering signal by overlaying structural/functional context,
+2. highlight diagnostic cues that reveal whether a signal looks biologically plausible or could be an artifact,
+3. provide downstream-analysis assets such as summary panels, per-gene tracks, volcano/log-odds association charts, and annotated CSVs to guide follow-up experiments or reporting.

 To keep the runtime reasonable, structural and functional annotations are generated once per dataset via `oncodrive3d build-annotations`, then reused by `oncodrive3d plot` for any cohort.

 This document describes the prerequisites, the intermediate files that are produced, and how to customize the plots.